-Program Issues Risks Management Strategy Teachers may not have the time in their schedules to incorporate the presentations.
+Management Strategy Program Issues Risks Management Strategy Teachers may not have the time in their schedules to incorporate the presentations.
 Lesson plans are often created far in advance and teachers may not see value in the presentation, and therefore may not sign up.
 Ensure that the curriculum is correlated to the PA Education Academic Standards and fits into planned lessons.
-Customers do not install the energy-efficiency measures and complete the survey included in their take-home kits.
+Customers do not install the energy- efficiency measures and complete the survey included in their take-home kits.
 Although the education component of the program would be completed, the measurable energy savings would not be achieved.
 Provide instructions on how to install the devices in the kits, and additionally offer a customer service number for participants to call if they have any questions.
 The take-home kits include CFLs, and customers may be concerned about mercury in the bulbs.
 Teachers and parents may not want to participate and/or install the CFLs if they are concerned about mercury.
 Provide information on the proper handling of CFLs.

-The CSP will begin operations with a ramp-up strategy that focuses heavily on marketing and recruiting eligible schools and teachers, beginning in the summer of 2013, if not before, followed by the execution of the presentations starting in the fall of 2013.
+Table H2: Student and Parent Energy-Efficiency Education Program Issues, Risks and RiskManagement Strategy followed by the execution of the presentations starting in the fall of 2013.
 It is critical that the CSP build credibility with the schools within the service territory as more than one of the program components could be run with the individual school or district (for example, the same district could participate in the Primary, Intermediate, and Secondary Energy-Efficiency Education programs).
-The CSP will ensure that in PY6 and PY7, at least 40% of participating schools are new to the program.
+The CSP will ensure that in PY6 and PY7, at least 30% of participating schools are new to the program.